 Then I send off the pencil roughs to the client for approval.

 Rough of the Desert rose Adenium obesium

 Once feedback has been received and taken on board, it’s time to apply colour.
-This again is a minefield.
+This is a minefield.
 How can you get the colour of a blossom right if it’s not in front of you?
-How to compensate for the massive variation of shade in computer monitors, cameras, other paint colours?
+How to compensate for the variation of shade in monitors, cameras, other paint colours?
 Again, it’s a matter of looking at a wide variety of different references and trying to go with the most prevalent variation.
-Greens are especially tricky to nail without a leaf in front of you; again referring to verbal descriptions can be enormously helpful.
+Greens are especially tricky without a leaf in front of you; referring to verbal descriptions can be enormously helpful.

 Final of the Desert rose